 The Galaxy Fit is an alternative if you’re looking for something with more basic health tracking functionality and longer battery life.
 It replaces the prior Gear Fit 2, a mid-2016 activity tracker with GPS, heart rate monitoring, and barometer features, and 2017 waterproof variation Gear Fit 2 Pro, each of which sported a 1.5-inch-tall 432 by 216 Super AMOLED display, 512MB of RAM, and 4GB of storage.

 Arriving in black, silver, and apparently yellow versions, the Galaxy Fit now has a 0.95″ AMOLED screen with a lower resolution of 240 by 120.
-While including the same amount of RAM as before, it cuts the storage in half to 2GB, but has NFC wireless, Bluetooth LE, and 5ATM water resistance.
-The Fit has a heart rate monitor, accelerometer, and gyroscope, promising around a week of run time between charges, even when used for sleep tracking.
+While including the same amount of RAM as before, it cuts out user storage, but has NFC wireless, Bluetooth LE, and 5ATM water resistance.
+The Fit also has a heart rate monitor, accelerometer, and gyroscope, promising around a week of run time between charges, even when used for sleep tracking.